thirstycode/Raspi-output-catcher/README.md

 -	08:18:33 AM 02 07 --> some error with posting having username priyanka.chopr-	08:-	08:17:06 AM 02 07 --> some error with posting having username urvashirautela26
 -	10:32:44 PM 01 07 --> some error with posting having username kriti.sanon143
 -	10:32:03 PM 01 07 --> some error with posting having username realshrutihaasan
--	10:31:58 PM 01 07 --> some error with posting having username tamannaah.143
--	10:31:11 PM 01 07 --> some error with posting having username shraddha.kapoor.sweet
--	10:31:01 PM 01 07 --> some error with posting having username disha.patani.updates
+-	10:31:58 PM 01 07 --> some error with posting having username tamannaah.143--	10:31:11 PM 01 07 --> some error with posting having username shraddha.kapoor.sweet--	10:31:01 PM 01 07 --> some error with posting having username disha.patani.updates
 -	10:30:36 PM 01 07 --> some error with posting having username manushi.chillar.insta
 -	10:29:30 PM 01 07 --> some error with posting having username priyanka.cho-	10:29-	10:29:08 PM 01 07 --> some error with posting having username urvashirautela26
 -	10:28:58 PM 01 07 --> some error with posting having username angelinajolie143